quincycheng/katacoda-scenarios-personal/conjur-jenkins-jwt/prerequisites.md

 ![theimage](https://github.com/quincycheng/katacoda-scenarios/raw/master/conjur-jenkins/media/00-docker.PNG)

 The response doesn't look the similar?
 Don't worry, please give them a moment to start.
-You can retry the above command anytime.
+You can retry the above command multiple times.